data-science-projects-and-resources/Data-Science-Glossary/ReadMe.md

 - ## M
 - ## N
 - ## O
+**Observation**:  The attributes that describe a piece of data contained in a row of a table

 - ## P
 - ## Q
 **Query language**:  A computer programming language used to communicate with a database

+**Query**:  A request for data or information from a database

 - ## R
 **Root cause**:  The reason why a problem occurs